cmu-mars/cmu-robotics/documents/p2-cp2.md

 From the perspective of the code-level adaptation engine, this metric also transforms the problem into one that is more amenable to search (i.e., it produces a gradient).

-### Comparison to the Baseline

-To compare the adaptive and non-adaptive behaviours of the system, we measure the degradation of the pareto set of adaptations, found during the adaptive case, against the degradation of the original system.

-* *complete repair*: if the sum of the degradation matrix for a given adaptation is equal to zero (implying that intent was satisfied).
-* *partial repair*: if any adaptation within the pareto set dominates the unadapted case in terms of degradation.
-* *no repair*: if the adaptive case is unable to find an adaptation that dominates the unadapted case in terms of degradation.

 ## References